MongoDB Utilities¶

 When using -q

-it’s very important to wrap the json query in single quotes, (e.g. '
+wrap the json query in single quotes, (e.g. '

 and .bson